QA-Alam/WheelsUP-Project/README.md

      Also, with this Framework you will be able to configure for Virtual Facility project and gradually you can implement this with use test cases as well as future test cases.

-# Outcome Result inside Console:
+# WheelsUP Testing Console OutPut Result:
     [RemoteTestNG] detected TestNG version 6.14.3
     C:\Users\ynr0fpb\eclipse-workspace\WheelsUp_Coding_Challenge\TestData\WheelsUPData.xlsx
     WorkbookFactory create java.io.FileInputStream@cb51256